What I can do for you and your music

 I love this piece of music, but it’s too long/short/fast/slow.
 Can I still use it?

-I want to hit a strong finishing position at the end of my routine, but it doesn’t work very well with the fade-out at the end of my music.
+I want to hit a strong finishing position at the end of my routine, but it doesn’t work very well with the fadeout at the end of my music.
 Can you help?

 Yes.
 I can usually find a way to make a more definite ending, by using stronger “hits” from elsewhere in the music or by getting creative with reverbs and effects.
+Creating strong endings from fadeouts has become something of a speciality for me!

 I want to edit together two/three/eighteen different pieces of music.
 Is that possible?